Writer/Surfer

 The POC Calyx sports a simple and easy-to-use goggle retainer strap.
 Photo: Dylan Heyden//The Inertia

-When Should I Replace My Ski Or Snowboard Helmet?
+When Should I Replace My Snowboard Helmet?

-We’ve spent a lot of time here discussing what to look for when buying a ski or snowboard helmet.
+We’ve spent a lot of time here discussing what to look for when buying a snowboard helmet.
 But, how do you know when it’s time to replace the one you have to begin with?
 The answer depends on two key considerations: crashes and age.

 First: crashes.
-Most manufacturers suggest that a ski helmet should be replaced after a major fall or collision that results in significant impact to the head, even if the outer shell is not broken.
+Most manufacturers suggest that a snowboard helmet should be replaced after a major fall or collision that results in significant impact to the head, even if the outer shell is not broken.
 This may seem like overkill if your helmet still looks perfectly fine and doesn’t feel all that different after a crash.
-But, during a major impact, the EPS foam protects your noodle by absorbing impact and deforming or breaking.
+But, during a major impact, the EPS foam protects your head by absorbing impact and deforming or breaking.
 Once this happens, the helmet cannot be repaired and will not offer the same protection in the event of a second impact.
 So you’ll want to replace it.

 Additionally, because the quality of protection a helmet provides is so linked to age and use, most manufacturers advise against buying used or even selling or giving away your own previously used helmets.